-Click on the link below to explore our blog with lots of pictures and experience the trek for yourself: Choquequirao Trek!!
+Click on the link below to explore our blog with lots of pictures and experience the trek for yourself: Choquequirao Trek!

-At 5:30am, we pick you up at your hotel and then drive for aboutt 4 hours in our private van to Capuliyoc (3100mt/10,170ft).
+At 5:30am, we pick you up at your hotel and then drive for about 4 hours in our private van to Capuliyoc (3100mt/10,170ft).
 Along the way there are spectacular views of villages, valleys, and snow-capped mountains.
 Once there we meet our horsemen and pack all of our equipment onto the horses.
 From this view point you’ll delight in the spectacular view of Choquequirao Inca ruins, the Apurimac canyon and the stunning snow-capped mountains like Padreyoc (5,571m/18,387ft).
 After enjoying the view, we hike downhill for the next 3 hours to Chikisca for lunch.
-After lunch we continue on for next 2 more hours to our first camp at la Playa Rosalinas.
+After lunch we continue for the next 2 hours to our first camp at la Playa Rosalinas.

 After an early breakfast, we cross the bridge and hike upward for the next 4 hours to Marampata where we have lunch while reveling in the view of Choquequirao Inca ruins.
-After lunch we hike to our second evening’s campsite, which is about 20 minutes from the ruins of Choquequirao ruins.
+After lunch we hike to our second evening’s campsite, which is about 20 minutes from the ruins of Choquequirao.
 Since we are so close there are many possibilities explore the ruins into the late and to look for flying condors in the valleys around us.

 After breakfast, we get ready to visit the magnificent archeological site of Choquequirao for the entire day.
 Your guide will provide a private tour of the ruins and help you scout out all of the beautiful sections such as temples, terraces, palaces, the llamas’ section, and much more.
 We return to our campsite for the for late afternoon tea and to spend the night.